 - deal with cases of dietitians who may be unable to perform professionally

 Dietitian PrescribersDietitians who have met the Dietitians Board criteria may have their APC endorsed “Dietitian Prescriber” and are authorised to prescribe Special Foods, vitamins, minerals and related products.

-To maintain prescribing rights and recertification by the Dietitians Board, all prescribing dietitians are required to complete an online annual prescribing update.
+To maintain prescribing rights and recertification by the Dietitians Board, all prescribing Dietitians are required to complete an online annual prescribing update.

-2. Dietitians maintaining their annual prescribing rights & meeting their recertification requirements
+The course provided on this platform is for Dietitians maintaining their annual prescribing rights & meeting their recertification requirements